-- A. Quality Control and Analysis of Data - Under the Section 8 Management Assessment Program (SEMAP), HUD requires the FHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure HQS compliance [24 CFR, Part 985].
-FHA shall routinely exceed the number and percentage of quality control monitoring actions required by HUD by reviewing every staff member's work to regularly check for completeness, accuracy and compliance with both HUD's program regulations and guidance and this Administrative Plan. - FHA will use the results reported in any Independent Public Accountant (IPA) or HUD monitoring reports to identify potential program abuses as well as to assess the effectiveness of the FHA's error detection and abuse prevention efforts.
+A. Quality Control and Analysis of Data

+- 1. Under the Section 8 Management Assessment Program (SEMAP), HUD requires the FHA to review a random sample of tenant records annually to determine if the records conform to program requirements and to conduct quality control inspections of a sample of units to ensure NSPIRE compliance [HQS 24 CFR, Part 985].
+FHA shall routinely exceed the number and percentage of quality control monitoring actions required by HUD by reviewing every staff member's work to regularly check for completeness, accuracy and compliance with both HUD's program regulations and guidance and this Administrative Plan. - 2.
+FHA will use the results reported in any Independent Public Accountant (IPA) or HUD monitoring reports to identify potential program abuses as well as to assess the effectiveness of the FHA's error detection and abuse prevention efforts.
 In addition, FHA will use this information to design and target training designed to prevent future errors. - 3.
 FHA will review all referrals, specific allegations, complaints, and tips from any source including other agencies, companies, and individuals, to determine if they warrant investigation.
 In order for the FHA to investigate, the allegation must contain at least one independently-verifiable item of information, such as the name of an employer or the name of an unauthorized household member. - 4.
-FHA will investigate inconsistent information related to the family that is identified through file reviews and the verification process. - B. Privacy Rights of Clients turn 18 or adults are added to the family with the owner's and FHA's permission they must sign the HUD form 9886.
-This form, in conjunction with the HUD 50058 form states the conditions under which HUD will release information.
-Requests for information must be accompanied by a written Release of Information Request signed by the applicable party in order for the Authority to release any information involving an applicant or participant, unless disclosure is authorized under Federal or State law.
-The Authority may release information requested by court subpoena.
+FHA will investigate inconsistent information related to the family that is identified through file reviews and the verification process.

+B. Privacy Rights of Clients

-All adult members of applicant and participant families are required to sign the Federal Privacy Act Statement, HUD form 9886, at admission.
-Further, as children in the family
+All adult members of applicant and participant families are required to sign the Federal